linto-ai/panoramic-dataset-for-gestures-detection/README.md

 The database note format is [VocPascal](https://medium.com/towards-artificial-intelligence/understanding-coco-and-pascal-voc-annotations-for-object-detection-bb8ffbbb36e3)

-Our repository is made up of the following files:
+Our VocPascal repository is made up of the following files:

 .